azhawkes/histrionics/README.md

-# Histrionics - Simple undo/redo history chains for Java apps
+# Histrionics: Simple undo/redo history chains for Java apps

 Implementing undo and redo operations in a client-side Java app can be a little trickier than you might expect.
-It can be especially tricky when building a graphical editor like the one in [Loadster](http://www.loadsterperformance.com).
+It can be especially tricky when building a graphical editor like the one I built for [Loadster](http://www.loadsterperformance.com).

 This project provides a simple framework for implementing your own undoable actions (`HistoryAction`, `MementoAction`) and chaining them together